 Young men and women I met recently in Gaza told me they feel betrayed: “You told us to study hard, stay out of trouble and believe in better days.
 Now we are further away than ever from finishing our studies, let alone getting a job, a home or an escape from this cage.”

 As Palestinians increasingly struggle to meet basic needs and economic opportunity is stifled by endless occupation, this is bad news for Israelis and Palestinians.
-It is not in Israel’s interests to oppress future generations of Palestinians, contributing to increasing bitterness in its own neighborhood.
+It is not in Israel’s interests to oppress future generations of Palestinians, contributing to increasing bitterness in its own neighbourhood.

 Despite the grim trends, there is still a way out of the vicious cycle of conflict.
 Perhaps precisely therefore, in this bleak hour, we may have the foundation for a genuine peace effort.
 It can only be a matter of time before Israeli leadership realizes its long-term security is squarely dependent on equal rights and dignity for millions of disillusioned Palestinian youth.